nodejs/node/doc/api/modules.md

 * {string}

-The fully resolved filename to the module.
+The fully resolved filename of the module.

 ### module.id
 <!-- YAML